FIN 301/ECON 210-01

 Contact Information: office Wabash 1112Z, telephone (312) 281-3278, fax (312) 281-3290, email email@example.com, web site http://sites.roosevelt.edu/dswanton/.
 My web site has information about office hours etc.

 Text: The Economics of Money, Banking, and Financial Markets 10th ed.
 By Fredrick Mishkin, (M), Addison and Wesley ISBN 10: 0-13-277024-5.
+A new edition was due out Jan.
+7, but we will stick with this one.
 The loose leaf version is fine.
 I will be handing out my Notes on Money and Banking (S) in class as the semester progresses.

 Prerequisites: ECON 101-102, MATH 116 or 121, ENG 101-102.
 The mathematics prerequisite is very important.
 Students who attempt this class before finishing it generally drop the class within a few weeks.